nicktodd/spring-course/docs/AddingSomeTests.md

 }
 ```

+5. Before you run the test there is one additional task, which is to go to the `com.conygre.sprint.boot.AppConfig` class, and add the `@ComponentScan` annotation.
+This is required so that your tests create your components from the @Service/@RestController annnotations.

 You are now able to add your tests, as you add each test, ensure that it passes before moving on.

-5. Now everything is set, and we can now test our application.
+6. Now everything is set, and we can now test our application.
 First, let's test that our service layer can successfully retrieve a CompactDisc by ID.

 ```
 @Test